brotatotes/bht-automation/bht gen 1/Matthew/Chapter 23/Matthew 23 24 bht.md

 3. "And swallow the camel, i.e., indulge in the greatest impurities."

 ### Archibald T Robertson:
 1. "Strain out the gnat" - By filtering through, not the "straining at" in swallowing so crudely suggested by the misprint in the A.V.
-(Authorized Version).
 2. "Swallow the camel" - Gulping or drinking down the camel.
 An oriental hyperbole like that in Matthew 19:24.
-3. Both insects and camels were ceremonially unclean (Leviticus 11:4; Leviticus 11:20; Leviticus 11:23; Leviticus 11:42).
+3. "Both insects and camels were ceremonially unclean" - Leviticus 11:4; Leviticus 11:20; Leviticus 11:23; Leviticus 11:42.
+"He that kills a flea on the Sabbath is as guilty as if he killed a camel" (Jer.
+Shabb.
+107).

 ### John Gill:
-1. "To strain at a gnat, and swallow a camel, became at length a proverb, to signify much solicitude about little things, and none about greater."
+1. "The Jews had a law, which forbid them the eating of any creeping thing, and of this they were strictly observant, and would not be guilty of the breach of it for ever so much."
-2. "These men would not, on any consideration, be guilty of such a crime, as not to pay the tithe of mint, anise, and cummin, and such like herbs and seeds; and yet made no conscience of doing justice, and showing mercy to men, or of exercising faith in God, or love to him."
+2. "To strain at a gnat, and swallow a camel, became at length a proverb, to signify much solicitude about little things, and none about greater."
 3. "Just as many hypocrites, like them, make a great stir, and would appear very conscientious and scrupulous, about some little trifling things, and yet stick not, at other times, to commit the grossest enormities, and most scandalous sins in life."

 ### John Wesley:
-1. "Ye blind guides, who teach others to do as you do yourselves" - This quote highlights the hypocrisy of the religious leaders, emphasizing that they are blind to their own faults while instructing others.
-It exposes the danger of following those who do not practice what they preach.
+1. "Ye blind guides, who teach others to do as you do yourselves" - This quote highlights the hypocrisy of the religious leaders who were more concerned with outward appearances than with true righteousness.
+It serves as a reminder to examine our own actions and ensure they align with our teachings.

-2. "To strain out a gnat - From the liquor they are going to drink!" - This quote illustrates the absurdity of the religious leaders' actions.
-It emphasizes their meticulousness in filtering out the smallest impurities, while ignoring the greater moral issues at hand.
+2. "To strain out a gnat - From the liquor they are going to drink!" - This quote emphasizes the absurdity of focusing on minor details while neglecting more significant matters.
+It challenges us to prioritize what truly matters and not get caught up in trivialities.

-3. "Swallow a camel" - This phrase captures the irony of the situation, contrasting the leaders' attention to minor details with their willingness to overlook major transgressions.
-It serves as a powerful metaphor for their hypocrisy and lack of true righteousness.
+3. "Swallow a camel" - This phrase draws attention to the irony of the religious leaders' behavior.
+While they meticulously avoided small impurities, they were willing to overlook major moral issues.
+It serves as a caution against selective righteousness and encourages a more balanced and comprehensive approach to living out one's faith.

 ## Generation Details